dansage/dansage/README.md

   A high performance tool to collect, summarize, and present statistics about user sessions on each device in a fleet of Chromebooks.
-This tool started as a simple dashboard tool written in PHP using Laravel but quickly outgrew the stack (at least on that hardware) and was rewritten from scratch in Go using the [Labstack Echo][2] framework.
+This tool started as a simple dashboard tool written in PHP using Laravel but quickly outgrew the stack (at least on that hardware) and was rewritten from scratch in Go using the [Labstack Echo][2] library.
 The project has never been publicly released due deep integration with its original environment.

 - **HS Resource**
   An easy-to-use student attendance tracking application designed to work alongside an existing SIS (student information system).
-Like CB Tools, this project started as a Laravel application but was also rewritten in Go using the [Fiber][3] framework.
+Like CB Tools, this project started as a Laravel application but was also rewritten in Go using the [Fiber][3] library.
 The project is currently in use at [CUSD 200][1] and will be publicly released in the near future as initial setup is streamlined and features are finalized.

 <hr>